fishnal/aws-notes/cloud-practitioner/compute.md

 - Selecting a certificate:
 	- Can select from/upload to ACM (recommended)
 	- Can select from/upload to IAM (only recommended when deploying ELBs in regions that are not supported by ACM)

+## Application Load Balancer (ALB)

+**Operates at Layer 7 of the OSI Model: "Application"**
+- Only handles HTTP or HTTPS traffic
+- Because it operates at Layer 7, an ALB can route traffic based on any detail in the HTTP request received (i.e. headers, payload, query parameters)
+- Provides advanced routing and visibility features
+- Example: your ALB may route HTTP traffic to Target Group 1, and HTTPS to Target Group 2

+## Network Load Balancer (NLB)

+**Operates at Layer 4 of the OSI Model: "Transport"**
+- Allows you to balancer requests purely based on the TCP, TLS, or UDP protocol
+- Because it operates at Layer 4, an NLB can only route traffic based on the connection
+	- Because NLBs do not inspect every aspect of a request, they need significantly less time to forward requests compared to ALBs
+- Able to process millions of requests per second while maintaining low latency
+- If your application's logic requires a static IP address, then an NLB is a good choice

+Supports cross-zone load balancing
+- NLB nodes use an algorithm to select a target in a zone
+	- Algorithm is based on the TCP sequence, protocol, source port, source IP, destination port, destionation IP
+- When a TCP connection is established with a target host, then the connections remains open with that target for the duration of the request

+## Classic Load Balancer

+- Supports HTTP, HTTPS, and TCP
+- **Best practice to use ALB over the classic load balancer**, unless you have an application already running in the EC2-classic network
+	- EC2-classic is no longer supported for newer AWS accounts
+	- EC2-classic allowed you to deploy instances in a single, flat network shared with other customers, instead of inside a VPC like it's done now

+Does not have provide as many features as ALB, HOWEVER has the following features that ALB does not have:
+- Support for EC2 classic
+- Support for TCP and SSL listeners
+- Support for sticky sessions using application-generated cookies
+- DOES NOT support target groups, can only route traffic to individual targets

+# EC2 Auto Scaling

+**EC2 Auto Scaling** will automatically increase/decrease your EC2 resources to meet demand based off of custom defined metrics and thresholds (i.e. CPU, RAM, response times)
+- AWS also has a more generalized version called **AWS Auto Scaling**
+- This approach of scaling is considered **scaling in/out or scaling horizontally**
+- Examples:
+	- When CPU usage is above 75%, add more instances
+	- When CPU usage is below 25%, terminate some instances

+Benefits
+- Cost Saving - auto scaling can scale back when metrics/thresholds drop below a certain value, helping you save money on resources used (because you didn't need those extra resources)
+- Customer Satisfaction - if you properly set auto scaling thresholds, then it's unlikely that customers will experience performance issues

+**Integrating auto scaling with ELBs** can significantly improve how scalable and flexible your architecture is (more on this later...)

+## Components of EC2 Auto Scaling

+Two main components
+1. Creating a **launch config** or **launch template** (_note:_ these are not the same)
+2. Creating an **auto scaling group**
+	- Without a launch config/template, your auto scaling group cannot know what instance it is launching, nor does it know how to configure the instance (i.e. security groups, IAM roles, storage volumes)

+**Launch configs/templates** answer the following questions:
+- What AMI to use
+- What instance type
+- Whether to use spot instances
+- Whether and when public IPs should be used
+- Whether user data is on first boot
+- How to configure storage volume
+- Security groups

+**Auto Scaling Group** defines:
+- Desired capacity, and other limitation of the group using scaling policies
+- Where the group should scale resources, such as which AZ

+### Launch Template vs Launch Configuration

+Launch templates are the newer and more advanced version of the launch configuration
+- Preferred over launch configuration
+- Templates allow you to simplify how you launch instances for your auto scaling groups
+- Can extend templates from existing ones

+Launch templates allow you to select an IAM instance profile to associate with your instances
+- Launch configurations, you select an IAM role instead

+## Integrating ELBs and EC2 Auto Scaling

+On their own, ELBs and auto scaling overcome really big hurdles.
+However, they also have their drawbacks
+- Suppose an ELB gets hit with a sudden increase in traffic.
+Although the ELB can evenly distribute traffic across the resources, all of the resources might be under heavy load, which can lead to slower response times.
+- Suppose an auto scaling group also gets hit with a burst of traffic.
+Here, more resources will be spun up in order to compensate for the increased demand.
+However, there is no guarantee that the traffic is distributed fairly across all of these new resources.
+As a result, you may have a 1 or 2 resources taking all of the burden.

+When attaching an ELB to an auto scaling group, the ELB automatically detects the instances in the group, and will distribute all traffic to those instances.
+- To associate an ELB, you must associate the auto scaling group with the ELB target group
+- For a classic load balancer, the EC2 fleet is registered directly with the load balancer